Lysander Spooner: American Letter Mail Company

 Being an advocate of self-employment and opponent of government regulation of business, in 1844 Spooner started the American Letter Mail Company, which competed with the United States Post Office, whose rates were very high.
 It had offices in various cities, including Baltimore, Philadelphia and New York City.
 Stamps could be purchased and then attached to letters, which could be brought to any of its offices.
 From here, agents were dispatched who traveled on railroads and steamboats and carried the letters in handbags.
 Letters were transferred to messengers in the cities along the routes, who then delivered the letters to the addressees.
 This was a challenge to the Post Office's legal monopoly.

 As he had done when challenging the rules of the Massachusetts Bar Association, Spooner published a pamphlet titled "The Unconstitutionality of the Laws of Congress Prohibiting Private Mails".
 Although Spooner had finally found commercial success with his mail company, legal challenges by the government eventually exhausted his financial resources.
 A law enacted in 1851 that strengthened the federal government's monopoly finally put him out of business.
-The legacy of Spooner's challenge to the postal service was the reduction in letter postage from 5¢ to 3¢, in response to the competition his company provided which lasted until late 1950's or early 1960's.
+The legacy of Spooner's challenge to the postal service was the reduction in letter postage from 5¢ to 3¢, in response to the competition his company provided.